aswebdev/uxd/user-research.md

 * Ask about native language - "Why do you refer to it as _the bat cave_?"
 * Ask about emotional cues - "What made you laugh when you refered to Microsoft?"
 * Probe delicately - "You mentioned this difficult situation, tell me about that situation?"
+* Explain as an outsider - "Lets say I arrived from a previous century, how would you explain a smartphone?"
+*

 # References
 * [Seeing the elephant - Defragmenting user research](http://alistapart.com/article/seeing-the-elephant-defragmenting-user-research)